-During 2023, the ARC fund determined for the first time what the EU taxonomy aligment for the portfolio is.
+During 2023, the ARC fund voluntarily determined for the first time what the EU taxonomy alignment for the portfolio is.

-In accordance with the EU Taxonomy Regulation (EU) 2020/852, this annual report outlines ARC Fund's alignment with the criteria set forth in the regulation, aiming to provide transparency regarding our environmental performance and commitment to sustainable development objectives.
-We confirm that 94% of ARC Fund's assets are associated with sustainable activities as defined by the EU Taxonomy Regulation.
+Based on the EU Taxonomy Regulation (EU) 2020/852, this annual report outlines ARC Fund's alignment with the criteria set forth in the regulation, aiming to provide transparency regarding our environmental performance and commitment to sustainable development objectives.
+The SFDR Annex included in the annual report as other information contains three required Taxonomy KPI's.
+In addition to that, we have also voluntarily assessed our real-estate-related assets only against EU Taxonomy alignment criteria of Climate Change Mitigation activity 7.7.
+Based on this alignment assessment, we are able to categorise 94% of assets as taxonomy aligned.
+The percentage is only based on real-estate-related assets, therefore excluding cash and other receivables.
 Our commitment to sustainability is reflected in our business practices and investment strategies.